 Here are five steps to get you started with gift baskets.

 1. Get educated.
-Take a gift basket or floral design class at a local community college.
-Learn the basics, and don't be over critical of your work.
+Take a gift basket or floral design class, such as the online Start Your Own Gift Basket Business course, at a local community college.
+Learn the basics, and don’t be over critical of your work.
 Remember, this is fun, and your design is probably better than you think.

 2. Watch your timing.
 Introduce your baskets during a holiday.
 The public buys gifts at the last minute, and the sales blitz will sell your baskets quickly.